daemonraco/drtools/docs/generator.md

 <!-- AUTO:generator-options:middlewares -->
 ```
 DRTools Generator (v0.13.0):
-Usage: drtools-generator [options] <name> <directory>
+Usage: cmd middleware|m [options] <name> <directory>

 generates a middleware with an initial structure.

 Options:
-  -f, --force            in case the destination file exists, this option forces its replacement.
+  -f, --force            in case the destination file exists, this option
+                         forces its replacement.
   -k, --koa              creates a template for configurations using KoaJS.
-  -s, --suffix [suffix]  suffix to use when generating a file (default: 'middleware').
+  -s, --suffix [suffix]  suffix to use when generating a file (default:
+                         'middleware').
   --test-run             does almost everything except actually generate files.
-  -h, --help             output usage information
+  -h, --help             display help for command
 ```
 <!-- /AUTO -->